RockingShip/untangle-dataset/README.md

 RockingShip proudly presents the second version of the dataset describing practical fractal space.

+This is the first time the 4n9-mixed dataset is complete.
+Jay!
+That means the detector/creator are fully seamless.

 TL;DR

 Grab file with easy URL, unpack and build